davide-andreoli/covid_line/README.md

 ### Data extraction
 The data comes directly from the Protezione Civile's [Github Repository](https://github.com/pcm-dpc/COVID-19).
 They host a summary file containing all data directly, but since the aim of the project is to emulate a production pipeline as much as possible, I decided to extract the data from the daily uploads, even though this means that the data is really small as each file contains only one line.
+The pipeline is built to be ready to be expanded with other countries' data in the future.

 ### Data loading
 The data is stored as raw csv files in the raw folder, with the following folder structure.